TerminalStar/intercom-test/README.md

 MacOS focussed and assumes you already have [Homebew](https://brew.sh/) installed/setup.

 1. `git clone` the repo
 2. Install ruby: this project uses [rbenv](https://github.com/rbenv/rbenv), which recommends installing via homebrew (`brew install rbenv`).
 See the docs for other operating systems.
+Then run `rbenv install` to install the correct version of ruby.
 3. Install bundler: run `gem install bundler`
 4. Install gems: run `bundle install`